Centre for Communications Excellence

 Why should you attend?

-The CEC’s Internal Consulting and Advisory Skills workshop is intended for anyone working in an advisory capacity whether in the public, private or voluntary sector.
-Account ExecutivesInternal Consultants and Strategic Advisors are usually called upon at a moments notice to provide solution-oriented advice on a wide range of complex and highly-charged issues that require a mix of skills: strategic, diplomatic, knowledge-based and results-oriented.
-This professional development workshop will provide participants with the insights, techniques and tools necessary to become a sought after and trusted advisor.
+This workshop is intended for anyone wanting to hone the skills and techniques required to be a great advisor.
+Account ExecutivesInternal Consultants and Strategic Advisors are required to provide solution-oriented advice on a wide range of complex and highly-charged issues that require a mix of skills: strategy, diplomacy, assertiveness and more.
+This professional development workshop will provide participants with the insights, techniques, and tools necessary to become a sought after and trusted advisor, able to handle any challenge that may arise and earn the trust of challenging clients.

 What will you learn?

-This workshop will help those working in an advisory capacity to learn new skills and techniques in the following areas:
+This workshop will help those working in an advisory capacity to acquire skills and techniques in the following areas:

 Who should attend?